Effects of Excessive Drug Use on the Brain

 • Your biological makeup and how your body reacts to drug use

-• Co-occurring mental disorders that you may be experiencing, such as anxiety, depression, or bipolar disorder
+• Co-occurring mental disorders that you may be experiencing, such as anxiety, depression, or bipolar disorder.
+A bipolar and drug addiction treatment center can provide specialized care to address these overlapping conditions, ensuring a comprehensive approach to recovery.

 • Environmental factors like the people you hang around with or the presence of substance use in your home life